Is Your Favorite American Italian Actor Really of Italian Decent, or Just a Convincing Actor?

 As much as I would have loved to include every Italian American actor in show business, there was no way I could include everyone in this article.
-To see their names and listings of all these great Italian american actors please go to this website www.imdb.com/list/ls051384748/
+All of the names and movie work of all these great American Italian actors can be found at imdb.

 Peter Falk, the veteran actor who portrayed TV’s cunning inspector Colombo, did such an excellent job at imitating the Italian American sleuth that most TV viewers believed Peter Falk to be of Italian descent.

 In reality, Falk was Russian and Polish, with a mix of Hungarian and Czech further back in his ancestry.
 So, contrary to Falk’s public image, he was not Italian American but a mixture of very hardy Eastern European stock.

 On the other hand, there are actors who, in real life, are of Italian heritage, but because of a changed name and the roles they choose to play are rarely linked to their Italian ancestry.
 For example, actor Alan Alda, “Hawkeye” of TV’s M.A.S.H. fame was born Alfonso D’Abruzzo.
 When the actor’s father, Robert Alda, entered show business he changed his Italian surname to better assimilate into American culture.

 Armando Catalano … Guy Williams